The Probability Days attracts a wide audience of researchers working in probability theory, statistical physics, and related areas.

 As a speaker, you are invited to give two 45-minute-long talks: an introductory lecture followed by a more advanced seminar lecture, with a 15 minute break in between.

 It is essential that you keep the introductory lecture at a very accessible level (think of a "colloquium").
-You can assume a basic background in probability theory, but most of the audience will be unfamiliar with your specific field of expertise.
+You should take into account that many in the audience will have a general background in probability theory, and more broadly in mathematics and physics, but will be unfamiliar with your field of expertise.
 For this reason, it is perfectly fine if you decide not to speak about your own results: a broad overview of the key results in your research area would be greatly appreciated.

 The seminar lecture can be more advanced, as a usual seminar talk.